-The task of minimizing Eq.~\eqref{eq:variationalbke} may not yet be feasible in large system sizes, since the ensemble averages involve high-dimensional integrals, which may be evaluated via standard quadrature but their computational cost grows exponentially with system size.
-To resolve this issue, one may approximate the ensemble averages in Eq.~\eqref{eq:variationalbke} with averages over samples obtained via molecular dynamics (MD) or Monte Carlo (MC) simulations.
-In this case, Eq.~\eqref{eq:variationalbke} can be evaluated as
+The task of minimizing \cref{eq:variationalbke} may not yet be feasible in large system sizes, since the ensemble averages involve high-dimensional integrals, which may be evaluated via standard quadrature but their computational cost grows exponentially with system size.
+To resolve this issue, one may approximate the ensemble averages in \cref{eq:variationalbke} with averages over samples obtained via molecular dynamics (MD) or Monte Carlo (MC) simulations.
+In this case, \cref{eq:variationalbke} can be evaluated as

 where $\mathcal{A}$, $\mathcal{B}$ and $\mathcal{S}$ are batches of samples obtained in the reactant state $A$, product state $B$ and configuration space $\Omega $, respectively, and the operator $| \cdot |$ denotes the size of each batch.
-The outlined strategy is the basis behind some of the recent ML approaches for solving the BKE \cite{khoo2019solving,li2019computing,rotskoff2020learning,li2021semigroup}.
-However, the main challenge inherent in these approaches is sampling; since the first term in Eq.~\eqref{eq:variationalbke} is proportional to the magnitude of the flux $|\*J(\* x; \thetab)| = \rho(\* x) |\nabla_{\* x} \hat{q}(\* x; \thetab)|$, the optimization problem is dominated by the rare configurations found in regions of high flux, e.g. the transition-state ensemble.
-Inadequate sampling of the transition-state ensemble may lead to poor estimates of the average BKE loss function in Eq.~\eqref{eq:bkeloss}, resulting in an inaccurate computation of committor functions and reaction rates in Eq.~\eqref{eq:rxnrate}.
+The outlined strategy is the basis behind some of the recent ML approaches for solving the BKE \cite{khoo2019solving,li2019computing,rotskoff2020learning,li2021semigroup} though earlier works can be found that utilize a different objective function to train a neural network that takes collective variables as input and is trained on data obtained from transition path sampling \cite{ma2005rc,peters2006likelihood}.
+The main challenge inherent in these approaches is sampling; since the first term in \cref{eq:variationalbke} is proportional to the magnitude of the flux $|\*J(\* x; \thetab)| = \rho(\* x) \frac{k_\mathrm{B} T}{\gamma} |\nabla_{\* x} \hat{q}(\* x; \thetab)|$, the optimization problem is dominated by the rare configurations found in regions of high flux, e.g. the transition-state ensemble.
+An inadequate sampling of the transition-state ensemble may lead to poor estimates of the average BKE loss function in \cref{eq:bkeloss}, resulting in an inaccurate computation of committor functions and reaction rates in \cref{eq:rxnrate}.
 Inadequate sampling may also lead to poor estimates of the gradient $ \nabla_{\thetab} L $, which may negatively impact the performance of the neural network training.
 In Ref.~\cite{rotskoff2020learning}, this sampling problem is partially resolved via an importance sampling technique, namely umbrella sampling, that is coupled with the neural network model in a feedback loop.